 In April 2002, the Financial Accounting Standards Board issued Statement No. 145, Rescission of FASB Statements No. 4, 44 and 64, Amendment of FASB Statement No. 13, and Technical Corrections, effective for fiscal years beginning after June 15, 2002.
 For most companies, Statement No. 145 will require gains and losses on extinguishments of debt to be classified as income or loss from continuing operations rather than as extraordinary items as previously required under Statement No. 4.
 Extraordinary treatment will be required for certain extinguishments as provided in APB Opinion No. 30.
 Statement No. 145 also amends Statement No. 13 to require that certain modifications to capital leases be treated as a sale-leaseback and modifies the accounting for subleases when the original lessee remains a secondary obligor (or guarantor).
-In addition, the FASB rescinded Statement No. 44, which addressed the accounting for intangible assets of motor carriers and made numerous technical corrections.
-The Company's adoption of Statement No. 145 resulted in charges of \$12.2 million during 2003 to income from continuing operations for costs related to extinguishment of debt rather than as an extraordinary item.
+In addition, the FASB rescinded Statement No. 145 resulted in charges of \$12.2 million during 2003 to income from continuing operations for costs related to extinguishment of debt rather than as an extraordinary item.